advaith-unnikrishnan/calculator/README.md

 # Calculator

-A simple calculator built using Flutter.It performs basic functionalities like addition , subtraction , multiplication and division.
+A simple calculator app built using Flutter.It performs basic functionalities like addition , subtraction , multiplication and division.It has a minimalistic UI.

+## UI

 ## Getting Started